teamdeeson/warden/README.md

 to get your application started:

   * Run 'composer update' to install the Symfony application fully
-  * Run './scripts/clear-cache.sh' to clear the cache and rebuild the assets
+  * Run './scripts/clear-cache.sh @dev' to clear the cache and rebuild the assets (for dev environment)

 Once set up you can log in using the credentials that you entered during the installation process.